 Remember to avoid following any template verbatim.
 Your letter should be personal, so make sure it reflects your personality while expressing your positive feelings about the home and why you want to live there.

-Also, be sure to proofread your letter, and have a friend read it over before you pass it on to your agent to submit to the seller.
+Also, be sure to proofread your letter, and have a friend read it over before your agent submits it to the seller.

 Writing a Strong House Offer Letter FAQ